 - Networking: Opportunities to share knowledge, meet other researchers and form trans-disciplinary partnerships.

-- Research services: Expert, affordable resources are available to help researchers with every aspect of their work through the Support Platforms for Integrated Research (SPIR) program; including: clinical trials support, study management, data management, biostatistics, knowledge translation and qualitative research design.
+- Research platforms: Expert, subsidized resources are available to help researchers with every aspect of their work through our research platforms including: clinical trials support, study management, data management, biostatistics, knowledge translation and qualitative research design.

 - Professional development: Regular workshops, Lunch and Learn seminars and an annual Research Day offer informative, topical presentations.

-Membership is free, subject to WCHRI approval and falls under four categories:
+Membership is free, subject to WCHRI approval and falls under three categories:

 - list WCHRI affiliation in manuscripts submitted for publication.